zordius/fluxex/README.md

 ```

 **Create HTML**
-[components/Html.jsx] Define your page as react component
+[components/Html.jsx] Define your page as react component.

 ```
 'use strict';